There’s lots to love about our buddies over at One Percent Collective.

 We also love them for their values: they’re all about being open, being human and being real!
 For them, that means being completely transparent in their business, and making sure that every dollar reaches its chosen charity.
 It also means getting out there and meeting the people behind these amazing organisations, as well as the people who support them.
 And lastly, it means real stories, from real people.
 So much to love!

 But what do they do that’s so different?
-Well, they take the hassle and stress out of making donations.
+In a nutshell, they make donating easy!
 As a donor, you simply sign up to donate 1% of your salary, or whatever you can afford, and choose from the group of partner charities who you would like to support.
 One Percent Collective takes care of the rest.

 Because we love what these guys do, we were super keen to jump on board as a Superhero Sponsor, providing funding to help the One Percent Collective team cover their everyday needs so that their time and energy can be spent where it’s needed most - helping charities.
 Earlier this month they sent us stories from some of the charities they support - it’s awesome stuff!

 8-year-old Otis is a big brother to three, he’s a kick-ass bike rider, and he has Down Syndrome.
 Thanks to funding from Kiwi charity Upside Downs, he’s been receiving speech therapy training since he was four months old.
 That has meant huge things for Otis and his family, giving him the skills to communicate his needs and have more independence.
 It means he’s able to socialise and make friends, keep up with his classmates, and have the same opportunities as any other Kiwi kid.
 Best of all, it’s given him the chance to just be himself.
 Otis’ Mum, Asha, believes that speech therapy has the potential to change how the world sees people with Down Syndrome.
 Head over to One Percent Collective and have a read of the full story - it’s just beautiful.

 Getting Brave With Food